xianyinchen/creator_teach2/doc/Camera in Creator 2.1.2 en.md

 Use grouping to mark which camera the scene object should be rendered by.

-1. The default group is used for 3D model rendering.
+1. **default** group is used for 3D model rendering.
-2. ui grouping is used for interface rendering.
+2. **ui** group is used for interface rendering.
-3. The head group is used to render the 3D model into a 2D sprite.
+3. **head** group is used to render the 3D model into a 2D sprite.

 ![image-20190902142958682](/Users/chenxianyin/Desktop/creator_teach2/image-20190902142958682.png)

 ### 2D camera

-New scene, there will be a 2D camera by default, using default, remember to manually adjust to ui grouping.
+New scene will auto create a 2D camera by **default**,  remember to manually adjust to **ui** group.

-1. Adjust the value of Group to ui
+1. Adjust the value of Group to **ui** group.
-2. Adjust the culling mask and check ui to indicate that the camera will only affect the node objects of the ui group.
+2. Adjust the **culling mask** and check ui to indicate that the camera will only affect the node objects of the **ui** group.
-3. Adjust the clear flag.
+3. Adjust the **clear flag**.
 Since multiple cameras are rendered at the same time, the operation of clear color can only be processed on one camera, which will not cause a certain camera rendering not to be displayed.

 ![image-20190902144051072](./image-20190902144051072.png)

 ### 3D camera

-The new camera, the default is 2D configuration, we need to select the 3D button to make the camera work in 3D state.
+the default configuration of a new camera is  work in 2D state , we need to select the 3D button to make the camera work in 3D state.

-1. Activate the 3D logo
+1. Activate the 3D toggle button.
-2. Adjust the value of Group to default.
+2. Adjust the value of Group to **default**.
-3. Adjust the culling mask and check the default to indicate that the camera will only affect the node objects of the default group.
+3. Adjust the **culling mask** and check the default to indicate that the camera will only affect the node objects of the **default** group.
-4. Adjust the clear flag.
+4. Adjust the **clear flag**.
 Since multiple cameras are rendered at the same time, the operation of clear color can only be processed on one amera, which will not cause a certain camera rendering not to be displayed.
-5. By default, use perspective mode
+5. use perspective mode, clear **ortho** mask.

 ![image-20190902145408986](/Users/chenxianyin/Desktop/creator_teach2/image-20190902145408986.png)

 ### 3D model rendering to 2D sprite

-The new camera, the default is 2D configuration, we need to select the 3D button to make the camera work in 3D state.
+the default configuration of a new camera is  work in 2D state , we need to select the 3D button to make the camera work in 3D state.

-1. Activate the 3D logo
+1. Activate the 3D toggle button.
-2. Adjust the value of Group to head
+2. Adjust the value of Group to **head**.
-3. Adjust the culling mask and check the head to indicate that the camera will only affect the node objects of the head group.
+3. Adjust the **culling mask** and check the head to indicate that the camera will only affect the node objects of the **head** group.
-4. Adjust the clear flag and check the clear color flag as we will only display the model rendering results.
+4. Adjust the **clear flag** and check the clear color flag as we will only display the model rendering results.
-5. By default, use perspective mode
+5. use perspective mode, clear **ortho** mask.

 ![image-20190902145755554](/Users/chenxianyin/Desktop/creator_teach2/image-20190902145755554.png)